Up to Our Hips: Writing

 In March 1993, the Charlatans co-headlined the Daytripper festival with Ride at Brighton Centre in Brighton and Empress Ballroom in Blackpool.
-The idea for these events came about from Burgess having discussions with Ride's Mark Gardener at Reading Festival the previous year.
+The idea for these events came from Burgess having discussions with Ride's Mark Gardener at the Reading Festival the previous year.
 The shows were intended to bring the Charlatans' name back into mainstream consciousness.
-As the band wanted to avoid a situation similar to the making of Between 10th and 11th, where they felt forced to write and recording tracks, any of the members were allowed to veto any suggestions for new material.
-The members would write songs either individually or in pairs to show to the rest of the band, when they would work on them as a unit.
+As the band wanted to avoid a situation similar to the making of Between 10th and 11th, where they felt forced to write and record tracks, any of the members were allowed to veto any suggestions for new material.
+The members would write songs either individually or in pairs to show to the rest of the band when they would work on them as a unit.

 This method of working allowed them to have a pool of material to choose from when it came time to record their next album.
-Burgess and guitarist Mark Collins wrote traditionally structured songs, while bassist Martin Blunt and drummer Jon Brookes opted for material that mixed dance, funk and heavy rock.
-Burgess and Blunt spent sometime writing at Rob Collins' house.
+Burgess and guitarist Mark Collins wrote traditionally structured songs, while bassist Martin Blunt and drummer Jon Brookes opted for material that mixed dance, funk, and heavy rock.
+Burgess and Blunt spent some time writing at Rob Collins' house.
 As Blunt was withdrawn during the making of Between 10th and 11th, he wanted to have more creative control with its follow-up.
 His ideas for that album were overshadowed by Collins' contributions.
-Demos were then recorded at Jacobs Studios in Farnham, Surrey; early versions of "Can't Get Out of Bed", "Feel Flows" and "I Never Want an Easy Life If Me and He Were Ever to Get There" were worked on here.
+Demos were then recorded at Jacobs Studios in Farnham, Surrey; early versions of "Can't Get Out of Bed", "Feel Flows", and "I Never Want an Easy Life If Me and He Were Ever to Get There" were worked on here.